ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 This is very important to Ordina because all its consultants need to always have this information in the back of their minds when working at a customer.
 We also followed a more technical security course which explained some of the most common attacks and how to avoid them.

-## Devops
-The trajectory also included courses about the devops culture.
-We got some introductions to docker, kubernetes and CI/CD.

-### Docker & Kubernetes
-These courses were given by [Tom Verelst](/author/tom-verelst).
-He explained us the basics of containerization, more specifically how this is done by Docker.
-During this hands-on session we learned how to work with containers and images.
-We learned how to use, create and delete them.
-There was also an explanation of the theory behind containerization and what the advantages are of using this, especially when compared to using virtual machines.

-To orchestrate the containers, we received a course on Kubernetes.
-There we learned about the concepts of pods, secrets, ...
-We practiced this in a small exercise where we needed to configure a Minikube and run a simple application.

-### Cloud
-The last technical session we followed was about all things cloud.
-This was given by [Dieter Hubeau](/author/dieter-hubau/) and [Bas Moorkens](/author/bas-moorkens/).
-We learned about the advantages of running applications in the cloud and what the differences are between the different operation models.
-To make this more tangible, we went into multiple cloud platform to see what the possibilities were of these platforms.
-At the end we focussed on Openshift Origins as this is one of the preferred container management packages inside JWorks.

 ## Backend

 ### Java